NoeSourdes/NoeSourdes/README.md

 * [C.V](https://www.noesourdes.fr/cv.pdf)

-Last update on Sat Sep 28 2024
+Last update on Sun Sep 29 2024

-**95 day before 2025 ⏱** days before new years
+**94 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with love, by Rabot ❤️
+🤖 This README.md is updated with hate, by Rabot ❤️